 For naturists being nude is natural, comfortable, and about the freedom of being without restrictive clothing.
 It’s a healthy and liberating experience and promotes self-respect, body confidence and a positive body image.
 Some enjoy being nude in the privacy of their own homes, alone or with their family, while others enjoy socializing with friends, going to resorts or beaches and spending time in nature in the nude.
 It’s also a lot of fun!

-The International Naturist Federation (INF) defines naturism as “a way of life in harmony with nature characterised by the practice of communal nudity with the intention of encouraging self-respect, respect for others, and for the environment.”
+The International Naturist Federation (INF) defines naturism as “a way of life in harmony with nature characterized by the practice of communal nudity with the intention of encouraging self-respect, respect for others, and for the environment.”

 Naturists love the feeling of being nude and clothes free.
 It is a liberating experience to embrace your naked body and accept it with all its flaws and being nude helps you to become more comfortable in your own skin.
 Nudity is natural and is a great way to experience nature in the most natural way.
 It fosters self-respect, respect for others and a respect for nature.
 It brings you closer to yourself, your friends, nature and your God.